-Economic development is driven by the amount of attention a community receives from outside businesses that locate new jobs and new investment in the community.
+Economic development is driven by the amount of attention a community receives from outside businesses that attract new jobs and new investment into the community.
 To address this critical component, it is important to understand the factors that often influence site selection decisions for potential businesses.

 Economic development is a competitive process.
 Every community must understand that it is competing with other communities, locally and nationally, to sell itself in site selection decisions.
 Many business location decisions are driven by site selectors, developers and real estate brokers assisting businesses in their decision-making process.
-This process once was a process of selection.
-In recent years, it has become a process of elimination.
+This process used to be a process of selection, but has become more of a process of elimination.
 Often candidate locations are weighed against one another and, one by one, locations are removed from the list because of a failure to reach an assessment metric in the decision process.
-In some cases, these metrics are physical, such as interstate or utility access.
-In other cases, these metrics are tied to less physical factors, such as a community's responsiveness to requests for information or coordinated local leadership.
+In some cases, these metrics are physical such as interstate or utility access.
+In other cases, these metrics are tied to less physical factors such as a community's responsiveness to requests for information or coordinated local leadership.